WaldemarWalo/DataScienceProjects/UK_Used_Cars_Price_Prediction/README.md

-# Title: Price Prediction for used Cars
+# Title: UK Used Cars Price Prediction

 ## Brief Summary:
 - Price prediction for selected model and make from a dataset of used cars for 8 makes and 196 car models.
 The full dataset contains 100k car listings and 9 features.